mgba-emu/gbatek/index.md

-Note on Vector\*Vector multiplication: Processed as LineVector\*RowVector, so the result is a number (aka scalar) (aka a matrix with only 1x1 elements), multiplying two (normalized) vectors results in: "cos(angle)=vec1\*vec2", ie. the consine of the angle between the two vectors.
+Note on Vector\*Vector multiplication: Processed as LineVector\*RowVector, so the result is a number (aka scalar) (aka a matrix with only 1x1 elements), multiplying two (normalized) vectors results in: "cos(angle)=vec1\*vec2", ie. the cosine of the angle between the two vectors.

 The various Normal/Light/Half/Sight vectors are only 3-dimensional (x,y,z), ie.
 only the upper-left 3x3 matrix elements are used on multiplications with the